VerdantFox/blog_posts/README.md

 My blog post articles, written by Theodore Williams (aka VerdantFox).
 You can find these articles in their final form as they are intended to be read, on my website, <verdantfox.com/blog>.

+Images should be scaled down to 920 max width (less is fine) and run through compressor.